 My Story: Living with Klinefelter Syndrome Part 2

 Once I made friends, I wouldn’t easily let them go.
 I would hold on to friendships long after they had broken apart.
-Though I did find it a lot easier to make friends with either people several years older or younger than I was.
+However, I did find it a lot easier to make friends with either people several years older or younger than I was.

-Though my year at Boys’ Latin wasn’t anything to write home about and I wished I could have stayed at Friends’ School, it certainly toughened me up and I learned a lot about how much adversity I could handle even being unhappy during that school year.
+Though my year at Boys’ Latin wasn’t anything to write home about, and I wished I could have stayed at Friends’ School, it certainly toughened me up, and I learned a lot about how much adversity I could handle, even being unhappy during that school year.

 Continued in Part 3: Living with Klinefelter Syndrome